OndraZizka/csv-cruncher/README.md

     Combine the input files into one file, optionally computing an intersection or substracting one from another.

  * `--combineDirs\[=perDir|perInputDir|perInputSubdir|all]`
     Controls which files are combined together.
+Default is `all`.
+    If the files within one resulting group have different structure (different columns), they are automatically divided into subgroups per structure.
+    This can be used to process database incremental change logs which sometomes change the schema.

  * `--sortInputs\[=paramsOrder|alpha|time]`
     Controls how files are sorted before combining, and in which order the tables are created.

-    Read the logs or `SELECT ...
+    Read the logs or use `-sql SELECT ...
 FROM INFORMATION_SCHEMA.*` to study the schema created after preprocessing.

 ##### Post-processing